Pokachi/DemeoMods/README.md

 # GENERAL INFORMATION:
 Collection of DemeoMods I may or may not make.

-Currently, tt'll add a Difficulty Menu where you can adjust Enemy HP Multiplier before going into a game.
+Currently, it'll add a Difficulty Menu where you can adjust Enemy HP Multiplier before going into a game.

 Planned Mods:
 1. Difficulty Mod